SaMarIbrahim3/Movie-recommendation-system/README.md

 Davies-Bouldin Index
 Elbow Method (Inertia)

-Results
+Results:

 The clustering approach successfully grouped movies into meaningful clusters, uncovering genre-dense regions and niche categories.
 Outliers highlighted unique or mislabeled titles.
 Recommendations were ranked by ratings and recency, providing curated lists of similar films.

-Goal
+Goal:

 The goal of this project is to build an intelligent recommendation engine that improves user engagement by surfacing **personalized, high-quality, and less-known movies** aligned with user preferences.

-Tools & Technologies
+Tools & Technologies:

 - Python
 - Pandas & NumPy
 - Scikit-learn